To register an Expression of Interest form to become a Youth Mentor please go HERE

 Some Mentors are matched to a Mentee immediately after their initial training, whilst some will wait months.

-What training would I need to do for the ‘My Way’ Project?
+What training would I need to do for the ‘Youth Mentoring’ Project?

 The Women’s Justice Network will provide the Mentor with specialised training.
 After the initial training, Mentors are required to attend meetings once a month.